What To Wear At The Races

 Therefore, consider choosing a colourful or seasonal outfit that you wouldn’t necessarily choose.

 Black is trendy, but you can play around with bold colours for the races.
-Also, each racecourse has its own style eg. a Lingfield races dress code in summer will be different from a winter dress code Wolverhampton racecourse.
+Also, each racecourse has its own style; for example, a Lingfield racecourse’s summer dress code will be different from a winter dress code at Wolverhampton racecourse.

 Do I have to wear a hat for the horse races?

-You do not need to wear a hat for the races for most meetings.
+You do not need to wear a hat for most races at meetings.

-However at places such as Royal Ascot in The Royal Enclosure, for instance, it is required that all gentlemen at all times wear a three-piece morning suit and top hat.
+However, at places such as Royal Ascot in the Royal Enclosure, for instance, it is required that all gentlemen wear a three-piece morning suit and top hat at all times.
 At all times, ladies must wear a hat or headpiece in the Royal Enclosure.

 Can you wear a jumpsuit to the races?